 If scenes like this do not affect you on a deeper level and compel you to appreciate the predicament of the Pandit community, then nothing else will.

-Shikara – A story well told, albeit a tad bit too late
+Shikara – A story well told but too late

 Shikara, the untold story of Kashmiri Pandits, was released across India on 7th February 2019.
 The story revolved around the lives of Shiv and Shanti, a Pandit couple who fell in love, got married but were soon displaced, along with countless others, from the place that was their own for centuries.
 It is a saga of love, anguish, torment, betrayal, terrorism, displacement and everything else that encapsulated a life of a Kashmiri Pandit during and after 1990.